DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 * [Cloudinary](https://cloudinary.com/)
     * Cloudinary was used for image management.
 * [bitstring](https://pypi.org/project/bitstring/)
-   * Bitstring was used to create my Seat Allocation Algorithm - see [TESTING.md](https://github.com/DelroyGayle/manx-airlines-booking-system-p4/blob/main/TESTING.md)
+   * bitstring was used to create my Seat Allocation Algorithm - see [TESTING.md](https://github.com/DelroyGayle/manx-airlines-booking-system-p4/blob/main/TESTING.md)

 #### Other tools and frameworks